torvalds/linux/Documentation/core-api/pin_user_pages.rst

 ====================================================

 The whole point of marking folios as "DMA-pinned" or "gup-pinned" is to be able to query, "is this folio DMA-pinned?"
-That allows code such as page_mkclean() (and file system writeback code in general) to make informed decisions about what to do when a folio cannot be unmapped due to such pins.
+That allows code such as folio_mkclean() (and file system writeback code in general) to make informed decisions about what to do when a folio cannot be unmapped due to such pins.